agorischek/markunit/README.md

 There are five different renditions of the original Markdown content that can be analyzed: `source`, `rendered`, `copy`, `code`, and `markup`.
 Each of them possesses a `.has()` and a `.no()` method.
 The `markup` methods accept only strings, while all others accept both strings and regular expressions.

 ### Source
-Check for the presence or absence of strings in the source Markdown:
+Check for the presence or absence of strings or patterns in the source Markdown:

 ```js
 doc.source.has("# Test document") // pass